indefinitedevil/stargate-database/README.md

 This is a Laravel application designed to serve as an initial model for the Stargate LARP Season 2 character database.
 It is seeded with tables representing the rules.

-- Up to date with S2 rules v1.2 mechanics as of 12th April 2025
+- Up to date with S2 rules v1.4 mechanics as of 27th October 2025

 ## Design Intent